Unlikely intersections and the Chabauty-Kim method over number fields

 Since the unipotent fundamental group of $Z_{\overline{\Q }_p }$ need not surject onto that of $\Res _{K|\Q }X_{\overline{\Q }}$, we are compelled to study a slightly novel local--global problem in Galois cohomology.
 Instead of needing to bound the image of the Bloch--Kato Selmer group of a global Galois representation $V$ in the local Galois cohomology of $V$, we need to bound the \textit{intersection} of the image of the Bloch--Kato Selmer group of $V$ with that of the local Galois cohomology of a subspace $W\subset V$ which is stable under $\Gal (\overline{\Q }_p | \Q _p )$, but which need not be stable under $\Gal (\overline{\Q }|\Q )$.
 This is done in several stages.
 First, although we cannot assume that $Z$ descends to a number field, we can descend the image of its Albanese variety in that of the Weil restriction of $X$ (see Lemma \ref{nearly_arithmetic}), and we know that the Albanese of $Z$ must surject onto the Jacobian of one of the factors of $\Res _{K|\Q }(X)$.
-This is used together with the previous unlikely intersection results to give a criterion (see Lemma \ref{yet_another_equivalent_condition}) for finitness of $\mathcal{X}(\mathcal{O}_K \otimes \mathbb{Z}_p )_{S,n}$ in terms of an inequality involving Galois cohomology of graded pieces $\gr _i (U)$ of the \'etale fundamental group of $X$ and subrepresentations of $\Ind ^{G_{\Q }}_{G_K }\gr _i (U)$ which are stable under a finite index subgroup of $G_{\Q }$ and surject onto one of the factors of the induction of $\gr _i (U)$.
-We then adapt the proofs of (1) -- (4) of Theorem \ref {finiteness} in the case $K=\Q $ to this more general set-up.
+For case (2), we then use this to show that there are pieces of the fundamental group of $\Res_{K|\Q }(X)$ whose global Galois cohomology cannot contain the fundamental group.
+Because our assumptions in this case imply strong bounds on the relevant $H^2$ groups, this suffices by standard duality arguments to prove finiteness.